Expungement

 Stet (STET) – Your case was placed on the “Stet docket” or indefinitely postponed.

 Moved to Juvenile Court – Your case started in adult court but was moved to juvenile court.
-If you were originally charged as an adult and your case was transferred to juvenile court, you have two records – a criminal record and a juvenile record.l There is a different procedure to follow to expunge a juvenile record and you have two court records.
+If you were originally charged as an adult and your case was transferred to juvenile court, you have two records – a criminal record and a juvenile record.
+There is a different procedure to follow to expunge a juvenile record, so the adult record is eligible for expungement.

 Not Criminally Responsible – for Nuisance Crimes defined in MD Code, Criminal Procedure 10-105 (a)(9)